 And Peter stayed many days in Joppa with a tanner named Simon.
 (Acts 9:43).

 Despite the infrequent mentions, leather was important and used in many goods.
-Thus, tanning was an important trade, just one that no one liked to be around.
+Thus, tanning was an important trade, just a trade that no one liked to be around.

 Leather was widely used in biblical times: for sandals and shoes, and for straps and harnesses for horses, donkeys, and camels; the nod, a skin bottle for storing and transporting liquids, is still widely used in the Middle East.
 All writing materials were also produced from hides.
 A ritually important use of leather and parchment since ancient times is for Torah scrolls, tefillin, the straps of which must be made from ritually clean animals, and the contents of mezuzot.
 (Source)